-Single Family Residential
+Residential

-The City has ~~three single family~~ land use categories ~~for residentially focused areas~~. ~~Single Family Moderate and Single Family High are the primary residential land use categories.
-Single Family Low is Residential-1 is~~ intended to preserve the identity of areas with patterns of large residential lots, preserve tree stands and reduce traffic volumes in east-west arterial corridors.
+The City has several land use categories for residentially focused areas.
+Residential - 1 and Residential - 2 are intended to preserve the identity of areas with patterns of large residential lots, preserve tree stands and reduce traffic volumes in east-west arterial corridors.
 It is also used in areas lacking service and where critical area protections may be in place or the presence of potholes limits development capacity.